 PSE develops methodologies to support decision-making in a complex environment to optimally plan, design, operate and control chemical processes.
 For a truly sustainable technology the decisions should be based on economic, ecological and social implications.
-The boundaries of the system can be chosen different in space (a chemical plant, an industrial complex, a company, the industry, ...) and time (tomorrow, a quarter, plant life time ...).
-PSE contributions and developments in five areas are foreseen: 1) smart process modeling where the concept of artificial intelligence, coarse-graining, and digital twinning is fully used, 2) uncertainty assessment including advanced data analysis, 3) multi-criterion decision-making, 4) algorithmic solution methods that can be used to design and operate the future interconnected process systems 5) the overall integration, the implementation, sharing and valorization of the tools via the creation of human capital.
+The boundaries of the system can be chosen differently in space (a chemical plant, an industrial complex, a company, the industry, ...) and time (tomorrow, a quarter, plant lifetime..).
+PSE contributions and developments in six areas are foreseen: 1) smart process modeling where the concept of artificial intelligence, coarse-graining, and digital twinning is fully used, for example also to optimize properties of solvents/catalysts etc., 2) dynamic modeling tools that can be used to evaluate and optimize processes with dynamic operation when the production capacity follows availability/price of sustainable electricity, 3) uncertainty assessment including advanced data analysis, 4) multi-criterion decision-making, 5) algorithmic solution methods that can be used to design and operate the future interconnected process systems, 6) the overall integration, the implementation, sharing and valorization of the tools via the creation of human capital.

 Heat remains a very important area of attention.
 It represents 80% of present industrial energy use.
 A thorough understanding and insight in this field beyond the classical pinch is essential.
 This can lead to the direct use of electrical power for high temperature processes and subsequent energy extraction through power generation combined with lower temperature heating medium.
 Future process automation will need to be adaptive, because of varying feedstock mixes, energy supply profiles as well as more specific and tailored demands from markets.
 The boundary between batch and continuous processes will blur and process automation and safeguarding will have to perform in any state the process is in.
 This will call for multi-level and dimensional data integration from physical equipment to anyone in need of interaction with the process with full data integrity and security.
 AI, VR, AR will play ever increasing roles in areas such as direct operations, training, safety, maintenance, quality and reliability.